rebecavalverde/help-docs/docs/en/editor/harmonic.md

 | Artificial Harmonic: Touching Pitch | ![Artificial Touching](https://prod.flat-cdn.com/img/icons/editorActions/harmonicArtificialTouching.svg){:.tb} |
 {:.feat}

+**Note**: At this time harmonics are not interpreted by our playback (you will have the notation written on your score/tab, but not the corresponding sound).
+To learn more about our playback interpretation, [check out the dedicated audio playback help page](/help/en/music-notation-software/playback.html).

 ## What is a harmonic?

 Harmonics are a technic of play on string instruments, that is used to reach higher pitches using physics properties.